Readri205/MS2_Project/README.md

     * V23.5 Add margin around maps for mobile scroll per Peer Code Review feedback
     * V23.6 Amend var to const and const for 'new' chart in JS files
     * V23.7 Amend map margin in media queries for mobile screen size only
+    * V23.8 Amend map margin in media queries for africa map on mobile

 ***
 <b id="f1">1</b> Country searches drop down menu has some out of alphabetical listed order countries.
 The list order is defined by the Referential API.
 1[↩](#a1)